Important Dates & Information:

 6. What can I do to improve my chances of admittance?

 Begin planning in advance to present a complete, high-quality application.
 In submitting your application, one of the most important items is a clear concise personal statement outlining your professional, intellectual, and research interests.
 Prepare for the TOEFL tests and leave yourself enough time for a re-test if you feel you have not done your very best.
 In this same vein, start well in advance contacting current and previous universities and colleges about submitting grade transcripts and requesting letters of recommendation from faculty.
 We cannot consider your application without them.

 7. When can I expect to receive an admission decision?

-The Admissions Committee typically completes final admission decisions by Mid-February.
+The Admissions Committee typically completes final admission decisions by Mid-March.
 All applicants will receive an official decision letter as soon as the committee has reached a conclusion.
 A general timeline is as follows:

-- Mid-February – Admission decisions reached and applicants are notified
+- Mid-March – Admission decisions reached and applicants are notified

 8. I have been assigned to a waitlist.
 What does that mean and how does the waitlist process work?

 The waitlist means that we are interested in your application, but have already offered admission to other candidates.
 If space becomes available, we will admit students from the waitlist in a non-ranked order.

 9. How many letters of recommendation letters do I submit?